Announcing Best Life’s Energy Accelerator Program! Learn More

 What causes dysbiosis?

 I like to categorize Gut Dysbiosis into three types: (1) Loss of Beneficial Organisms( not enough good guys), (2) Excess Bacterial Growth (too many bad guys), and (3) Loss of diversity.
-Honestly, I think everybody experiences at least 1 of these to some degree in their lifetime.
+Most people experience at least 1 of these to some degree in their lifetime.

 What are the consequences of dysbiosis?

-So, you got good bacteria, but some bad guys too.
+So, you have good bacteria but some bad guys, too.
 No big deal, right?
 Wrong!
-This can impact your health in more ways than you think, especially if you continue to feed the harmful bacteria and avoid treatment.
+This can impact your health more than you think, especially if you continue to feed the harmful bacteria and avoid treatment.

 Three consequences of gut dysbiosis include (1) inflammation, (2) immune suppression/activation, and (3) increased intestinal permeability.